praveenkumar3117/CRUD_Library/readme.md

 		]]>
 	</sql>

-2) selectmany
+2) selectmany:

 same steps as of the selectOne

-3) insert                  (This works for all the tables).
+3) insert:                   (This works for all the tables).
 I am giving an example of the actor table
 @Test
     void insert() {
         int a  = d.insert("addActor", "277, \"Pratima\", \"Singh\", \"2020-02-10 00:00:00\"");